vacp2p/rfc/content/docs/rfcs/13/README.md

 - `cursor`: holds the `Index` of a `WakuMessage`.
 - `direction`: indicates the direction of paging which can be either `FORWARD` or `BACKWARD`.

-### HistoryContentFilter
+### ContentFilter
-`HistoryContentFilter` carries the information required for filtering historical messages.
+`ContentFilter` carries the information required for filtering historical messages.
 - `contentTopic` represents the content topic of the queried historical Waku messages.
   This field maps to the `contentTopic` field of the [14/WAKU2-MESSAGE](/spec/14).